Facebook Twitter

 Here’s how to look up Colorado General Assembly bills

-You can also go to the Colorado General Assembly’s bill search page.
+You can go to the Colorado General Assembly’s bill search page.
 There you can search by a bill number, the sponsor, or a topic.

 When you click on a bill, you’ll see information such as a summary of what the bill does, the full text of the bill, and other relevant information, such as a fiscal note that explains how much passing the law would cost the state.
 Often the description of a bill in the fiscal note is easier to understand than the bill language itself.